The pen may be mightier, but mustn't forget the sword.

 III.
 Becoming a Warrior-Scholar

-In the recent years I have Penned, in my humble opinion, some of my most poignant work, surely thanks in no small part to hard lessons learned on human nature.
+In the recent years I have Penned, in my humble opinion, some of my most poignant work, surely with the help of hard-learned lessons on human nature.
 Simultaneous to artistic expression, however, I have applied myself passionately to the Sword.
 Learning to let these two halves coexist takes a type of courage I never thought I'd have to find—the courage to dig into my fullest self, dust out the neglected darker corners, and bring them all together into the light.
+If we neglect our own destructive potential, we remain helpless to confront others who become lost to theirs.
 As I've quoted previously:

 "A harmless man is not a good man.